11 Warning Signs of Relapse You Need To Watch Out For

-Now that you’ve stripped away your chemical crutch, shit’s getting real and you don’t feel like you can do this.
+Now that you’ve stripped away from your chemical crutch, shit’s getting real, and you don’t feel like you can do this.
 I get it.

 2. You aren’t handling life’s ups and downs well.

-Life is going to throw us curveballs whether we are drinking or not, but you’re having trouble accepting that right now.
+Life will throw us curveballs whether we are drinking or not, but maybe you’re having trouble accepting that right now.

 All those old, familiar emotions are flooding back.
 You can’t do this.
 You can’t handle this.
 Everybody else gets to go to happy hour after work to deal with their boss being a dick.
 Why can’t you?

 As a matter of fact, if your boyfriend/girlfriend thinks they can walk away, just wait and see what happens!
 You’ll start drinking again and punish them for causing you pain.
-It’s their fault honestly.
+It’s their fault, honestly.

 3. You’re overconfident.

-If you think you got this sobriety thing down pat and you could never, ever, ever, relapse, I got some bad news for you.
+If you think you got this sobriety thing down pat and you could never, ever, ever relapse, I got some bad news for you.

 People with twenty years of sobriety and access to better resources than you and I have fallen victim to relapse, often with deadly consequences.
-This is not a game.

 I am GLAD that you feel good right now.
 I do too.
-I can’t imagine any circumstance that would compel me to drink, and YET, I continue to work on my progress every single day.
-Nobody is immune from slipping back into destructive habits and behaviors.
+I can’t imagine any circumstance that would compel me to drink, and YET, I continue to work to keep my sobriety every day.

 I’m not suggesting you walk around on pins and needles, constantly afraid of a relapse, but I AM suggesting you stay rooted in reality.

 4. You’ve lost your commitment to recovery.

 The meetings?
 Snooze-fest.
 Counseling?
 It’s not doing it for you.
 In fact, you’ve already started skipping some meetings and appointments.
 You have better things to do with your time.

 This mindset is exactly how people fall back into old patterns and ways of behaving, which inevitably leads back to drinking.

 Has something about the meetings changed for you?
 If it’s the same as it’s always been, what about you seems different?
 Has your mood or attitude changed?

 Maybe your current counselor isn’t a good fit.
 Can you schedule with someone else?

 Figure out what is turning you off of your recovery plan and commit to handling it.
-There is no rule that you can’t update your recovery plan or support systems throughout your life, but you cannot abandon them altogether either.
+There is no rule that you can’t update your recovery plan or support systems throughout your life, but you cannot abandon them altogether, either.